maxbarkouras/WinExec-Notepad-Shellcode/README.md

 ## Features

+- Finds kernel32 base address using PEB
+- Loops through kernel32 functions until WinExec is found
-- Simply launches notepad.exe via calling WinExec and cleanly exits the thread, allowing for injection into other processes
+- Launches notepad.exe via WinExec
+- Uses GetProcAddress to find ExitThread and calls to cleanly exit
 - Written for NASM and using NASM x64 syntax so it will not compile with MASM, etc

 ## Getting Started